 Everything changed when the speaker was shot on the battlefield.
-Gunga Din came to him, gave him water and helped staunch his wound.
-It was this kindness and the fact that Gunga Din died for his efforts that changed the speaker’s opinion of him.
+Gunga Din came to him, gave him water, and helped staunch his wound.
+It was this kindness and the fact that Gunga Din died for the efforts that changed the speaker’s opinion of him.

 Structure of Gunga Din

 ‘Gunga Din’ by Rudyard Kipling is an eighty-four line narrative poem that is separated into five seventeen line stanzas.
 The lines follow a loose rhyme scheme of AABCCBDDEFFEFFGGF.
 There are moments where the pattern changes slight with the pronunciation of “Din”.
 Kipling wrote the poem so that sometimes the word should be pronounced to rhyme with “Queen” and other times to rhymes with “been”.